eclipse-ibeji/ibeji/digital-twin-model/README.md

 }
 ```

-In this example, the `hasFloor` relationship represents a link from a `Building` instance to a `Floor` instance¹.
+In this example, the `hasFloor` relationship represents a link from a `Building` instance to a `Floor` instance.
 The `minMultiplicity` and `maxMultiplicity` fields specify that a `Building` can have between 0 and 100 `Floor` instances.
 The `target` field specifies the DTDL model that the target of the relationship is based on.

-And here's an example of how a relationship might be represented in a DTDL instance:
+Here's an example of how a relationship might be represented in a DTDL instance:

 ```json
 {